pyinvoke/invoke/sites/docs/concepts/context.rst

 State handling: the context
 ===========================

-A common problem in tools like Invoke is the transmission or storage of values which are "global" for the current session - allowing one to answer questions like "what flags were given on the command line?" and "what behavior do they modify?" (such as how :option:`-e` affects the echo behavior of `~.runner.run`).
-Access to values loaded from :doc:`configuration files or other configuration vectors <configuration>` is also critical.
+A common problem task runners face is transmission or storage of values which are "global" for the current session - values loaded from :doc:`configuration files <configuration>` (or other configuration vectors), CLI flags, values set by 'setup' tasks, etc.

-Some Python libraries implement this via global module state.
-That approach works in the base case, but in the long run it makes testing difficult and error prone, limits concurrency, and makes the software more complex to use and extend.
+Some Python libraries (such as `Fabric <http://fabfile.org>`_ 1.x) implement this via global module state.
+That approach works in the base case but makes testing difficult and error prone, limits concurrency, and makes the software more complex to use and extend.

-Invoke encapsulates core program state in an explicit `~invoke.context.Context` object which is handed to tasks when they execute or can be instantiated and used by hand.
-This object is the primary API endpoint, offering methods which honor the current state (such as `.Context.run`, wrapping `~.runner.run`) as well as access to that state itself.
+Invoke encapsulates its state in an explicit `~invoke.context.Context` object, handed to tasks when they execute or instantiated and used by hand.
+The context is the primary API endpoint, offering methods which honor the current state (such as `.Context.run`, wrapping `~.runner.run`) as well as access to that state itself.

 Using contexts in your tasks